overhide/pay2my.app/howto/intro/README.md

 On line 44 we have an authorizations `pay2myapp-hub-sku-authorization-changed` event indicating when we're authorized for a certain SKU.
 You'll receive one such event for each configured SKU (each button), should the expected payments be met on the ledger:  hence the SKU be authorized.

-In our demo we react to such events by simplisticly changing the contents of the `#message` DIV.
+In our demo we react to such events by simplistically changing the contents of the `#message` DIV.

-Lastly, on line 53 we have the `pay2myapp-appsell-sku-clicked` event indicating an authorized button was clicked.
+Lastly, on line 53, we have the `pay2myapp-appsell-sku-clicked` event indicating an authorized button was clicked.
 In our demo, our reaction to such a click is to once again change the contents of the `#message` DIV.